cse110-fa22-group30/cse110-fa22-group30/specs/adrs/111620-Web_vs_App.md

 ​
 ### Website
 ​
+* It is faster to finish the project with website format
 * Bad, the user may need to take time to find the path

 <!-- markdownlint-disable-file MD013 -->